sfnicholas/ARTSS/README.md

 3. **Insert waste items**: Add waste items into the system.
 The ARTSS will sort plastic bottles, aluminum cans, and tin cans into their corresponding recycling bins.

 4. **Maintenance checks**: Regularly perform maintenance checks as detailed in the handbook to ensure the system continues to function optimally.

-## Features

-ARTSS boasts several innovative features:

-- **Non-recyclable Trash Sorting**: Smaller non-recyclable items are sorted out due to their size.
-- **Metal Separation**: Differentiates between aluminum and tin cans using electromagnetic properties.
-- **Plastic Identification**: Sorts plastic materials using an electric insulation characteristic.
-- **Adaptable Sorting**: Any unsorted objects are defaulted to aluminum can sorting.

 ## Design

 ![ARTSS System Diagram](/path/to/image.png)